gavin-black-dsu/the-clock/README.md

 # The Clock

-This project is a fullscreen image clock created as a gift.
-It runs on Python and Pygame and shows the time alongside current temperature and weather information.
-The artwork is fully AI generated.
+This project is a fullscreen image clock created as a gift meant to run on a small OLED display.
+It requires Python and Pygame and shows the time alongside current temperature and weather information, displayed as cute-styled characters.
+The project was done (almost) fully using OpenAI's suite of tools with minimal manual editing and image manipulation.

 ## Configuration

 Settings are loaded from `config.json`.
 You can tweak brightness, colors, and endpoints for temperature and weather data.
-Images live under `images/<theme>/` and you can add new themes by creating additional folders.
+Images live under `images/<theme>/` and new themes can be added by creating additional folders.

 ```json
 {